ncl427/ML-based-Anomaly-Detection/Code/README.md

 ### Folders
 **TrainML**

-* Contains the Jupyter Notebooks used for training the ML models, and also performance comparisson and tuning.
+* Contains the Jupyter Notebooks used for training the ML models, and also performance comparisson and tuning of the algorithms.